Tobias Karlsson (songwriter)

-Erik Tobias Karlsson is a Swedish songwriter and record producer based in Los Angeles and Stockholm.
+Erik Tobias Karlsson is a Swedish songwriter and record producer based in Los Angeles.
 He has worked with artists such as Halsey, Adam Lambert, Joji, Carolina Liar, James Blunt, Anouk, Linkin Park, Skillet, Kris Allen, Infinite Mass, Pauline Kamusewu and Handoffmaestro.

 He founded the publishing and production company Monza Publishing together with Andreas Håkansson and Fredrik Svalstedt in 2003.

 Tobias is signed to Max Martin's company MXM as a songwriter and music producer.